zigzinu/til/springboot/java_snippet/restClient_for_https.md

 ```

 ### CAUSE:
+1. Https url is hosted by server with private (not trusted) cacert.
-If you created `new RestTemplate()` with no specific configuration at all.
+2. You created `new RestTemplate()` with no specific configuration at all.

 ## Possible Error 2: